 Technology being developed at Washington State University provides a non-invasive approach for diagnosing prostate cancer and tracking the disease’s progression.

 The innovative filter-like device isolates prostate cancer indicators from other cellular information in blood and urine.
 It could enable doctors to determine how cancer patients are responding to different treatments without needing to perform invasive biopsies.

-“It may be possible to predict which drugs would be most effective in treating a patient’s cancer,” said WSU chemistry professor Clifford Berkman.
+“It may be possible to predict which drugs would be most effective in treating a patient’s cancer,” said WSU chemistry professor Clifford Berkman, who led the design of the biomarkers.
 “More broadly, this technology could be expanded to other types of cancers and diseases.”

 Writing in Springer’s Journal of Materials Science, Berkman, Parissa Ziaei, a Ph.D. student in the interdisciplinary materials science and engineering program, and Grant Norton, professor of mechanical and materials engineering, said their capture technique is more efficient than previous approaches at isolating prostate tumor exosomes from other bits and pieces of cellular information.

 The researchers are working on designs for a version of their filter-like device for use in a clinical setting.

 A non-invasive alternative to biopsy

 Prostate cancer can be a serious disease, but most men diagnosed with prostate cancer do not die from it.
 In fact, more than 2.9 million men in the United States who have been diagnosed with prostate cancer at some point are still alive today, according to the American Cancer Society.